Death of Wilma Montesi: The press involvement

 This hypothesis was shared by prestigious national newspapers such as Corriere della Sera and Paese Sera, and by small gossip magazines such as Attualità, but the main actor was the Messaggero reporter Fabrizio Menghini, who had followed the case from the outset.
 The idea, however, was echoed by almost all local and national newspapers.

 On 24 May 1953, an article by Marco Cesarini Sforza, published in the communist magazine Vie Nuove, had much resonance: one of the characters appearing in the investigation and allegedly linked to politics, so far known as "the blond", was identified as Piero Piccioni.
 Piccioni was a film score composer, the lover of Alida Valli and the son of Attilio Piccioni, Deputy Prime Minister, Foreign Minister and a major exponent of the Christian Democrats.

-The name of "blond" had been attributed to the young Piccioni by Paese Sera: an article published on the May 5 told how the young man had brought to the police station the missing garments of the murdered girl.
+The name of "blond" had been attributed to the young Piccioni by Paese Sera: an article published on 5 May told how the young man had brought to the police station the missing garments of the murdered girl.
 Identification with Piero Piccioni was a fact known to all journalists, but no one had ever revealed the identity to the general public.
 In early May, Il merlo giallo published a cartoon satire in which a garter belt, held in the beak of a pigeon ("Piccione" in Italian), was brought to the police station, a clear reference to the politician and crime.
 The news caused uproar because it was published shortly before the 1953 general election.

 Piero Piccioni and political scandal

 Piero Piccioni sued the journalist and the editor of Vie Nuove, Fidia Gambetti for defamation.
 Sforza was subjected to a harsh interrogation.
-The Italian Communist Party (PCI), owner of the newspaper and sole "political" beneficiary of the scandal, refused to recognize the work of the journalist, who was accused of "sensationalism" and threatened with dismissal.
+The Italian Communist Party (PCI), the owner of the newspaper and sole "political" beneficiary of the scandal, refused to recognize the work of the journalist, who was accused of "sensationalism" and threatened with dismissal.

 Even under interrogation, Cesarini Sforza never directly quoted the name of the source from which officially the news came, saying only that it came from "the faithful environments of De Gasperi."

-Even the journalist's father, a professor of philosophy at Sapienza University of Rome, suggested to his son to recant, as well as the lawyer Francesco Carnelutti, who had taken the side of plaintiff on behalf of Piccioni.
+Even the journalist's father, a professor of philosophy at Sapienza University of Rome, suggested to his son to recant, as well as the lawyer Francesco Carnelutti, who had taken the side of the plaintiff on behalf of Piccioni.

 The lawyer of Marco Cesarini Sforza, Giuseppe Sotgiu (former president of the provincial administration of Rome and member of the PCI) made an agreement with his colleague, and on May 31 Cesarini Sforza recanted his statements.
-He poured 50,000 Lire to charity to "House of fraternal friendship for freed from prison," and in exchange Piccioni dropped the charge.
+He poured 50,000 Lire to charity to "House of fraternal friendship for freed from prison," and in exchange, Piccioni dropped the charge.

-Although, for the moment, scandal for the Christian Democrats was excluded, the Piccioni name had been mentioned and later would return to prominence.
+Although, for the moment, the scandal for the Christian Democrats was excluded, the Piccioni name had been mentioned and later would return to prominence.

 Meanwhile, during the summer, the case disappeared from the news pages.